Understanding the Cost of Goods Sold for Amazon

 What is the Cost of Goods Sold?

-The cost of goods sold (COGS) is an accounting principle where you match up the cost of a product (and potentially also the cost of getting the product to market) with the sale of that product.
+The cost of goods sold (COGS) is an accounting principle whereby you match up the cost of a product (and potentially also the cost of getting the product to market), with the sale of that product.

 - Procurement costs

 - Inventory storage fees and costs

 If you are fully loading your product cost with all of the additional expenses to bring the product to market (such as freight or duty) then you must ensure that you add those costs to the inventory asset balance.
 That way as you expense the COGS, it will be reducing the inventory asset the correct amount.